 Journal article

 Depression in adults with intellectual disability.
-Part 1: A review.
+Part 1: A review

 JP Davis, FK Judd, H Herrman

-Aust N Z J Psychiatry | Published : 1997
+Australian and New Zealand Journal of Psychiatry | Published : 1997

 Abstract

-OBJECTIVE: To examine the available literature regarding prevalence, clinical features and treatment of depression in adults with intellectual disability (ID).
-METHOD: A review of standard texts of ID and available literature examining psychiatric problems of individuals with ID.
-RESULTS: Few methodologically sound studies of prevalence have been reported.
-The clinical features of depression in adults with ID appear to vary with level of disability; in those with higher levels of disability in particular, irritability and anger, self-injurious and aggressive behaviour, psychomotor change and loss of activities of daily living skills may be observed rather than "classic' depressive symptoms. ..
+Objective: To examine the available literature regarding prevalence, clinical features and treatment of depression in adults with intellectual disability (ID).
+Method: A review of standard texts of ID and available literature examining psychiatric problems of individuals with ID.
+Results: Few methodologically sound studies of prevalence have been reported.
+The clinical features of depression in adults with ID appear to vary with level of disability; in those with higher levels of disability in particular, irritability and anger, self-injurious and aggressive behaviour, psychomotor change and loss of activities of daily living skills may be observed rather than 'classic' depressive symptoms. ..

 View full abstract